wp-plugins/symbiostock/readme.txt

 **Features include:**

-* **FTP support.** Upload all your content via FTP quickly and easily for automated processing of media.
+* **FTP support.** Upload all your images via FTP quickly and easily for automated processing of media.
 * **Cron jobs.** Schedule the powerful built in processor to run periodically and minimize your workload.
 Alternatively, initiate processing on the fly via the administrative interface.
 * **Automatic thumbnail regeneration.** Automatically generates thumbnails as images are processed.
 Will automatically regenerate all thumbnails on size or watermark changes.
 * **Powerful watermarking.** Create your own watermark or use the default one.
 Decide how big or small the watermark will be, and what opacity it will have.
 Completely personalize the way your thumbnails look.
 * **Robust licensing.** Create your own licenses or use the built in defaults.
 Decide the size and type of images provided to the customer.
-* **Secure downloads.** All downloads are protected, files hidden from public view.
+* **Secure downloads.** All image downloads are protected, files hidden from public view.
 Decide how many times, and for how much time, images can be downloaded once purchased.
-* **Global editing.** Change media prices individually or globally.
+* **Global editing.** Change image prices individually or globally.
 Apply licenses individually or globally.
 * **Unlimited licenses.** Create as many or as few licenses as you need.
 * **Full metadata processing.** Imports all image metadata, including titles, descriptions and keywords directly into your product details.
 * **Save metadata to images.** Automatically save your product details, including titles, descriptions and tags to images.
 * **Automatic publishing.** Enable or disable auto-publishing of images that have metadata.
 * **Professional tagging.** Tag media as editorial, or inform customers that you have a signed model release or property release.
-Mark media that is exclusive to your store so it stands out to customers.
+Mark images that are exclusive to your store so they stand out to customers.
-* **Simplified interface.** Enable a media store oriented interface to simplify your administrative panel.
+* **Simplified interface.** Enable an image store oriented interface to simplify your administrative panel.
 * **Scalable infrastructure.** Supports as many or as few images as you choose to sell.
 No additional overhead created, plugs right into the base WordPress infrastructure.
 * **100% compatible with WooCommerce themes.** With an extremely small frontend footprint, Symbiostock is fully compatible with any WooCommerce theme and requires no special configuration or alterations.
 * **EU VAT Supported.** Optional VAT plugins work to charge correctly, collect evidence, and even allow business customers to be exempted.